- Why would I choose liquid penetrant inspection?

 - How should I dispose of empty aerosol cans?

 Although, in the UK, aerosols are not a category of Hazardous Waste under the Lists of Wastes Regulations 2005, materials containing flammable solvents and/or flammable aerosol propellants are classed as Hazardous Waste.
-As a result, empty Magnaflux EMEAR aerosols fall under the Hazardous Waste Regulations because of their residual contents.
+As a result, empty Magnaflux EMEA aerosols fall under the Hazardous Waste Regulations because of their residual contents.

 Furthermore, depending on the product type, some aerosols may contain irritants or residual amounts of liquids or solids that have other hazardous characteristics that make them harmful, or may be dangerous to the environment.